 Misdiagnosis of an infection is one of the most common reasons why an antibiotic was overprescribed.
 It can be difficult to diagnose infections among older adults as their symptoms differ from those who are younger.
 Urinary tract infections were the most frequently over diagnosed type of infection.

-At Greg Monforton & Partners, we believe that those who are most vulnerable should not be taken advantage of or left to deal with adverse reactions to wrongfully prescribed medications.
+At Greg Monforton & Partners, our injury lawyers in Windsor believe that those who are most vulnerable should not be taken advantage of or left to deal with adverse reactions to wrongfully prescribed medications.

 If someone you love has been a victim of nursing home abuse or neglect, contact our experienced lawyers.
 We will thoroughly investigate the details of your claim and work hard to ensure you receive the justice you and your family deserve.